opencast/opencast/docs/guides/admin/docs/installation/debs.md

 because it runs externally to Opencast.
 By default we expect Elasticsearch to be running on the admin node, however you can configure the URL in Opencast's configuration files.

-In our repository We provide validated Elasticsearch packages copied from the upstream repository.
+In our repository we provide validated Elasticsearch packages copied from the upstream repository.
 Installation can be accomplished by running the following:

     apt-get install elasticsearch-oss